Copyright Information

 fax: 303-357-1070

-License fees
+License Fees

 License fees for actual usage may be assessed, depending on the proposed usage.
 License fees are assessed only when the proposed usage is large, or is commercial in nature, or when it may result in distribution that would limit GSA's market.
 The amount of such fees varies depending on several factors.
 License fees are not waived for GSA members.
 Like processing fees, license fees must be paid prior to use of the material or the permission is void.
-Formal invoices will be issued only upon request, otherwise a reference number is provided for backup and to note on your payment.

 Electronic capture

-Electronic capture of complete GSA journal and book articles is usually discouraged because it competes directly with GSA's own distribution of print and electronic matter.
+Electronic capture of complete GSA journal and book papers is usually discouraged because it competes directly with GSA's own distribution of print and electronic matter.
 When it is permitted, appropriate license fees are assessed, and a contract stating the limits of such capture and distribution is required.

 Additional Information for Authors

-An author or group of authors may post without further permission, on their own personal or organizational Web site(s) the title, authors, and full abstract of their posted paper(s), providing the posting cites the GSA publication in which the material appears and also providing the abstract posted is identical to that which appears in the GSA publication.
+An author or group of authors may post without further permission, on their own personal or organizational website(s) the title, authors, and full abstract of their posted paper(s), providing the posting cites the GSA publication in which the material appears and also providing the abstract posted is identical to that which appears in the GSA publication.

 Open Access Content